contao/docs/docs/manual/article-management/content-elements.en.md

 ```

-## Custom Template {#template}
+## Custom Template

 {{< version "4.13" >}}

-The content element »Custom template« offers the possibility to select any template and to define your own,
+The content element »Custom template« offers the possibility to select a template and to define individual placeholders
-individual placeholders which can be output in the respective template.
+which can be used.

 | Info |   |
 | ---- | - |